-EDZ Yeti Fleece jacket combines functionality with style.
-It’s warmer than a conventional 300 fleece, despite being less bulky, and lighter with practical features including a high collar, thumb slits, cargo pockets and a dropped back.
+EDZ Yeti fleece jacket is warmer than a conventional 300 fleece, despite being less bulky, and lighter.
+It has some very practical features including a high collar, thumb slits, cargo pockets and a dropped back.
 The sizing of the jacket is perfect for me, and the medium is large enough to wear over a base layer and a micro fleece.
 The hand warmer pockets are comfortable in general use but covered if you’re wearing a rucksack hip belt.
 They also don’t have zips so you cannot store anything in them safely.

-I think the EDZ Yeti fleece jacket is very cosy and I’ve taken to wearing it everyday.
-It worked exceptionally well with a windproof over it while hiking in cold windy weather wild camping in Cumbria recently and felt good in the pub too.
+I think the EDZ Yeti fleece jacket is very, very cosy and I’ve taken to wearing it everyday.
+It worked exceptionally well with a windproof over it while hiking in cold windy weather in Cumbria recently and also felt good in the pub too.
 Check Amazon price here.

 Read my full review of the EDZ Yeti fleece jacket here.

 EDZ Innershell windproof jacket is very light weight at 90g.
 It’s made from an ultra-thin (0.06mm) and can be worn as a windproof liner or as a windproof jacket.
-The fit is generous enough so it goes nicely over a Yeti fleece.
+The fit is generous enough that it even goes nicely over the bulky Yeti fleece.
 It’s ultra compact (packing down to the size of a tangerine), highly breathable and shower proof with a fleece-lined collar and offset zip.

 You can read my full review here.

-Next steps for testing and reviewing the EDZ clothes
+Next steps for testing and reviewing the EDZ clothing

-Most of the above items will be going with me on my next wild camping trips, to be tested and reviewed fully.
+Most of the above items of EDZ clothing will be going with me on my next wild-camping trips, to be tested and reviewed fully.

 I think merino wool clothing is essential on my long distance wild camping trips, mainly to limit the odour I give off (if not for the sake of the people I meet along the way, but just so I can put up with myself in a small tent).
 I’ve also found merino wool regulates my body temperature well, so I sweat less.
 I also don’t need to carry as many clothes or wash them as often as I would have to if I was wearing synthetic clothing.

-A perfect example of the benefit of merino wool clothing was the two weeks of rain I had during March 2019 on my LEJOG walk, when it was impossible to dry anything.
+A perfect example of the benefit of merino wool clothing was the two weeks of rain I had during March 2019 on my 1200 mile LEJOG walk, when it was impossible to dry anything.
 I had also forgotten to pack a second pair of pants, but found that, because the EDZ briefs were merino wool, I could take them off and wash them in a river and just put them straight back on.
 They felt chilly for the first few minutes but I was amazed how quickly they warmed up and dried.
 I was very impressed that they never smelled and survived the whole trip without issue.
 I then used them again on my 1100 mile Dover to Cape Wrath walk.